 ITU-T Study Group 13

-Future networks, with focus on IMT-2020, cloud computing and trusted network infrastructures
+Future networks and emerging network technologies

+ITU-T Study Group 13 is responsible for studies relating to the requirements, architectures, capabilities and APIs as well as softwarization and orchestration aspects of converged future networks (FN) including the application of machine learning technologies.
+It develops standards related to information-centric networking (ICN) and content-centric networking (CCN) .
+Regarding IMT2020 and beyond it particularly focuses on non-radio related parts .
+SG13 responsibility also includes IMT-2020 and beyond project management coordination across all ITU-T study groups and release planning.

+It is also responsible for studies relating to future computing including cloud computing and data handling in telecommunication networks.
+This covers capabilities and technologies from network side to support data utilization, exchange, sharing, and data quality assessment and computing-aware networking as well as end to end awareness, control and management of future computing including cloud, cloud security and data handling.

-ITU-T Study Group 13 is responsible for studies relating to the requirements, architectures, capabilities and APIs as well as softwarization and orchestration aspects of converged future networks (FN), specifically focusing on IMT-2020 non-radio related parts.
-This also includes IMT-2020 project management coordination across all ITU-T study groups and release planning and implementation scenarios.
-It is responsible for studies relating to cloud-computing technologies, big data, virtualization, resource management, reliability and security aspects of the network architectures considered.
-It is responsible for studies relating to fixed-mobile convergence (FMC), mobility management, and enhancements to existing ITU-T Recommendations on mobile communications, including the energy-saving aspects.
-Furthermore, Study Group 13 responsibility includes studies on emerging network technologies for IMT-2020 networks and FN, such as information-centric networking (ICN)/content-centric networking (CCN).
-Study Group 13 is also responsible for studies relating to standardization of concepts and mechanisms to enable trusted ICT, including framework, requirements, capabilities, architectures and implementation scenarios of trusted network infrastructures and trusted cloud solutions in coordination with all study groups concerned.
+SG13 studies aspects relating to fixed, mobile and satellite convergence for multi access networks, mobility management, and enhancements to existing ITU-T Recommendations on mobile communications, including the energy-saving aspects.
+Study Group 13 develops standards for quantum key distribution networks (QKDN) and related technologies.
+It further studies the concepts and mechanisms to enable trusted ICT, including framework, requirements, capabilities, architectures and implementation scenarios of trusted network infrastructures and trusted cloud solutions in coordination with all study groups concerned.

 PART 2 - Lead Study Groups in specific areas of study

-SG13 Lead study group on future networks such as IMT-2020 networks (non-radio related parts) Lead study group on mobility management Lead study group on cloud computing
+SG13 Lead study group on future networks such as IMT-2020 networks and beyond (non-radio related parts) Lead study group on fixed mobile convergence Lead study group on cloud computing

-Lead study group on trusted network infrastructures
+Lead study group on Machine Learning

 Annex A (to WTSA Resolution 2) Points of guidance to study groups for the development of the post-2021 work programme